afridevelopers/.github/profile/README.md

 ## Our Mission

-At Afri-X, our mission is to empower businesses through cutting-edge technology solutions.
+At afridevelopers, our mission is to empower businesses through cutting-edge technology solutions.
 We believe in leveraging the latest advancements to help organizations achieve their goals and stay ahead in a rapidly evolving digital landscape.

 ## Our Services